KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/loops_scripts/README.md

 In this case the list of files is specified using the asterisk wildcard: `*.fastq.gz`, i.e. all files that end in `.fastq.gz`.
 Then, we execute 2 commands between the `do` and `done`.
 With a loop, we execute these commands for each file one at a time.
 For each iteration the filename gets stored in the temporary variable called `filename`.
 Once the commands are executed for one file, the loop then stores the next filename in `filename` and executes the same commands on the next file.
 In the long run, it's best to use a name that will help point out a variable's function, so your future self will understand what you are thinking now.

-Essentially, **the number of loops == the number of items in the list**, in our case that is 6 times since we have 6 files in `~/ngs_course/dnaseq/data/untrimmed_fastq/` that end in `.fastq.gz`.
-This is done by changing the value of the `filename` variable 6 times.
+Essentially, **the number of loops == the number of items in the list**, in our case that is twice since we have 2 files in `~/ngs_course/dnaseq/data/untrimmed_fastq/` that end in `.fastq.gz`.
+This is done by changing the value of the `filename` variable 2 times.
 Pretty simple and cool, huh?

 ## Automating with Scripts